 Almost all data is important, but not all data will be important to you or your company.
 Your organizational goals will help you decide what type of information you need to collect, what KPI's to measure and how you use it in your marketing.

 In other words:

 Don't collect data just to collect data, make sure you actually use it.
-Not only will this save you from a lot of headaches down the road, it will save a lot of disk space as well.
+Not only will this save you from a lot of headaches down the road, but it will also save a lot of disk space as well.

 Below you have the most common types of data used in marketing, ranked by their usefulness and how much data is available in that area.

 In the bottom left corner (↙) of the graph, there is mostly personal information.
 This is what we call "Hard Data".